mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 widening your view, and who knows when you might actually give a helping hand and pleasantly surprise your colleagues. :-)

-Another argument is the continuous grow of the Internet and demand: TODO!!! more work, more jobs etc.

-I hope it's pretty clear that in fact we will require many more jobs in the networking space: while for
+Another argument is the continuous growth of the Internet - with all these mobile apps and services connected through the Internet it is not surprise that the traffic levels are increasing much faster than ever before.
+I'm not telling you a secret with this, you probably know these details very well already; I'm taking this chance to emphasise our role in this machinery TODO.

 Quick results
 =============

-I will start with an example from the real world: when starting a new construction, do you expect to move in your house or apartment complex immediately after starting the building process?
-The same goes with automation: think about it as a construction site - you may not see the results and the benefits immediately, but when it's done, it's cosy to sit inside than outside.
+I will start with an example from the real world: when starting to build a new house, do you expect to move in immediately after starting the building it?
+The same goes with automation: think about it as a construction site - you may not see the results and the benefits immediately, but when it's done, it's so much better to sit inside than outside.
 Besides, you can actually start moving in before being 100% ready! ;-)

-Please be patient, invest time, hire more and
+Please be patient, invest time, hire more people that have experience with writing software - even though they may not have much experience in the networking space, they'll learn.

 Waiting for the "best" tool to be built
 =======================================